 Your own coverage is spotty.
-If your Geico auto policy isn't comprehensive, you might want to buy the CDW.
+If your State Farm auto policy isn't comprehensive, you might want to buy the CDW.
 If you have skimpy health insurance, you might want to pick up personal accident insurance.
 If you don't have liability coverage, you may want to buy that.

 Your coverage limits are low.
 If you'll be driving in an unfamiliar area or bad weather and nervous about possible damage to the vehicle, you might consider either raising your coverage levels or picking up additional coverage from the rental car company or a third-party provider.

 You're renting an expensive vehicle.
-Remember, your Geico auto insurance will only cover up to the limit of your own vehicle's policy.
+Remember, your State Farm auto insurance will only cover up to the limit of your own vehicle's policy.
 You may want to beef up coverage for your fun rental weekend in a Corvette.
 Always be sure to check your coverage limits.

 You're renting in another country.
-With Geico, you're covered for rental cars in the US and Canada.
+With State Farm, you're covered for rental cars in the US and Canada.
 If you're traveling outside these two countries, you'll need to purchase supplemental insurance.
 (Mexican rentals require extra insurance anyway.)